lexiconhq/lexicon/documentation/docs/rationale.md

 ### Who We Are

-The Lexicon Team is part of [KodeFox](https://www.kodefox.com/), a software studio comprising of passionate software engineers, designers, and product managers who regularly build world-class software for our customers.
+The Lexicon Team is part of [KodeFox](https://www.kodefox.com/), a software studio comprised of passionate software engineers, designers, and product managers who regularly build world-class software for our customers.

 Interested in custom software development with a personal touch?
 Drop us a line at [hello@kodefox.com](mailto:hello@kodefox.com).